passalis/passalis.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: You can find here some of my projects
+description: You can find here some of my projects.
+It is difficult to categorize them as work or fun...
+So, I decided to use the "fun" tag for what is not in my official research interests.
 nav: true
 display_categories: [work, fun]
 horizontal: false